The Stability of Low-Rank Matrix Reconstruction: a Constrained Singular Value View: Introduction

 \section{Introduction}

-The last decade witnessed the burgeoning of exploiting low dimensional structures in signal processing, most notably the sparseness for vectors \cite{Candes2006NearOptimal, Donoho2006Compressed}, low-rankness for matrices \cite{recht2007mbp, fazel2002matrix, candes2009lowrank}, and low-dimensional manifold structure for general non-linear data set \cite{Tenenbaum2000Isomap, roweis2000nonlinear}.
+The last decade witnessed the burgeoning of exploiting low dimensional structures in signal processing, most notably the sparseness for vectors \cite{Candes2006NearOptimal, Donoho2006Compressed}, low-rankness for matrices \cite{Recht2010Nuclear, fazel2002matrix, candes2009lowrank}, and low-dimensional manifold structure for general non-linear data sets \cite{Tenenbaum2000Isomap, roweis2000nonlinear}.
 This paper focuses on the stability problem of low-rank matrix reconstruction.
-Suppose $X \in \R^{n_1\times n_2}$ is a matrix of rank $r \ll \min\{n_1,n_2\}$, the low-rank matrix reconstruction problem aims to recover matrix $X$ from a set of linear measurements $\y$ corrupted by noise $\w$:
+Suppose $X \in \R^{n_1\times n_2}$ is a matrix of rank $r \ll \min\{n_1,n_2\}$, the low-rank matrix reconstruction problem aims at recovering matrix $X$ from a set of linear measurements $\y$ corrupted by noise $\w$:

 where $\A: \R^{n_1\times n_2} \rightarrow \R^m$ is a linear measurement operator.
 Since the matrix $X$ lies in a low-dimensional sub-manifold of $\R^{n_1\times n_2}$, we expect $m \ll n_1n_2$ measurements would suffice to reconstruct $X$ from $\y$ by exploiting the signal structure.
-Application areas of model \eqref{intro:model} include factor analysis, linear system realization \cite{ghaoui1993rank, fazel2001a}, matrix completion \cite{recht2008exact, Candes2009Completion}, quantum state tomography \cite{gross2009quantum}, face recognition \cite{Basri2003lambertian, li2009robust}, Euclidean embedding \cite{linial1995the}, to name a few (See \cite{recht2007mbp, fazel2002matrix, candes2009lowrank} for discussions and references therein).
+Application areas of model \eqref{intro:model} include factor analysis, linear system realization \cite{ghaoui1993rank, fazel2001a}, matrix completion \cite{recht2009exact, Candes2009Completion}, quantum state tomography \cite{gross2009quantum}, face recognition \cite{Basri2003lambertian, Candes2011PCA}, Euclidean embedding \cite{linial1995the}, to name a few (See \cite{Recht2010Nuclear, fazel2002matrix, candes2009lowrank} for discussions and references therein).

 Several considerations motivate the study of the stability of low-rank matrix reconstruction.
 First, in practical problems the linear measurement operator $\A$ is usually used repeatedly to collect measurement vectors $\y$ for different matrices $X$.
 Therefore, before taking the measurements, it is desirable to know the goodness of the measurement operator $\A$ as far as reconstructing $X$ is concerned.
 Second, a stability analysis would offer means to quantify the confidence on the reconstructed matrix $X$, especially when there is no other ways to justify the correctness of the reconstructed signal.
-In addition, as in the case of sparse signal reconstruction \cite{tang2010cmsv}, in certain applications we have the freedom to design the measurement operator $\A$ by selecting the best one from a collection of operators, which requires a precise quantification of the goodness of any given operator.
-All these considerations suggest that the stability measure should be \emph{computable}, an aspect usually overlooked in literature.